vggls/medical_xai/README.md

     We note that 'heatmap' and 'regions' will serve as the main tools for the calculation of the xai evaluation metric called AOPC, in *morf.py*

 - **morf.py** : For a given tensor and model, the 'MoRF' class implements the MoRF tenchnnique for heatmap evaluation and calculates the AOPC score.
 The file also includes a method that extends the calculation on a dataset level, when the data are called via Dataloaders.
+Currenlty, custom for 'CAM' algorithms

-- **haas.py** : Calculation of the HAAS score for evaluation of XAI algorithms.
+- **haas.py** : Calculation of the HAAS score for evaluation of 'CAM' algorithms

 - **overlay.py** : In this file we generate a super-imposed version of the original image by adding a weighted version of the XAI algorithm heatmap.